Malbryn/MalFramework/mission_framework/core/setup_timer/README.md

 _Players who leave the area will be teleported back into it._

-_It's useful during TvT mission so the defenders have some extra time to set up their defenses but it can be used in Coop missions too._
+_It's useful during TvT mission so the defenders have some extra time to set up their defences but it can be used in Coop missions too._

 ## Usage:
 1. _Place down area marker(s) for the selected side(s), give it (them) unique name(s)_